hochunlin/mesti_jl_internal/mumps/linux/README.md

 `MKLROOT`  is assigned and should be printed out.

 Note that MUMPS supports shared memory, multithreaded parallelism through the use of multithreaded BLAS libraries.
 We provide `Makefile.inc` on Linux and they activate the OpenMP feature.
 We can use the environment variable `OMP_NUM_THREADS` to set the number of threads.

 ### METIS

 In 3D system, because METIS ordering is more efficient than AMD ordering, we should install the METIS program for graph partitioning (not to be confused with MESTI).
-We can use [METIS](https://github.com/scivision/METIS/tree/743ae96033f31907d89c80e3470c0325e9a97f7b) (version 5.1.0) program for graph partitioning (not to be confused with MESTI).
+We can use [METIS](https://github.com/scivision/METIS/tree/743ae96033f31907d89c80e3470c0325e9a97f7b) (version 5.1.0) program for graph partitioning.
 We can install them in the following steps:

 (a) Downloading METIS (version 5.1.0)